Young's Motorsports: Truck No. 42 history

-In 2014, the team fielded a second truck (No. 60) for Charles Lewandoski at Daytona but the team withdrew.
-The team returned at Kansas as a start and park team to help fund the team's No. 02 truck but now with a new number (No. 42).
-After six races, the No. 42 team shut down.
+In 2014, the team attempted to field a second truck (No. 60) for Charles Lewandoski at Daytona, but it was withdrawn prior to the race.
+The second truck returned at Kansas as a start and park team to help fund the team's No. 02 truck, now with a new number (No. 42).
+After making six starts, the No. 42 team shut down.